pierrebedu/portfolio/index.md

 ---

 ## Classify anything
+WIP code is fully functionnal but has to be cleaned ;) \
+\
-WIP code is fully functionnal but has to be cleaned ;) State of the art, all purpose, image classifier with multiple tricks from research papers.(CNNs, ViTs, soft labels, TTA, quantize, schedulers and so on ... all customizable) \
+State of the art, all purpose, image classifier with multiple tricks from research papers.(CNNs, ViTs, soft labels, TTA, quantize, schedulers and so on, all customizable) \

 ---